 Run Linux Mint from a Flash Drive.
 In the following tutorial, we cover one way to use YUMI to create your own Portable version of this distribution from within Windows.
 Headed by Clement Lefebvre, this distribution is based upon Ubuntu or Debian (depending on the version).
 Key features include a new software manager, new backup tool, streamlined look and feel, and quicker boot times.

 Distribution Home Page: linuxmint.com

 - Computer that can boot from USB

-- Reboot your PC and set your system BIOS or Boot Menu to boot from the USB device.
-Save your changes and reboot booting from the USB memory stick.
+- Once the YUMI script has finished, restart your PC and set your BIOS or Boot Menu to boot from the USB device.
+Save your changes and then reboot.

-Upon reboot, you should be running your very own Live USB Linux Mint (Portable Linux Mint) from your flash memory stick.
+Finally, during the next boot you should be presented with a YUMI Boot Menu that offers an option to run Live USB Linux Mint (Portable Linux Mint) from your flash drive.